lakshya1442/WandersHub/README.md

 # WandersHub
-I have created a project for helping tourist industry
+I have created a project for helping tourism industry